awsdocs/aws-storagegateway-user-guide/doc_source/initiator-connection-common.md

    sudo /sbin/iscsiadm --mode discovery --type sendtargets --portal [GATEWAY_IP]:3260
    ```

    Substitute your gateway's IP address for the *\[GATEWAY\_IP\]* variable in the preceding command\.
-You can find the gateway IP in the **iSCSI Target Info** properties of a volume on the AWS Storage Gateway console\.
+You can find the gateway IP in the **iSCSI Target Info** properties of a volume on the Storage Gateway console\.

    The output of the discovery command will look like the following example output\.

    For volume gateways: `[GATEWAY_IP]:3260, 1 iqn.1997-05.com.amazon:myvolume `

-   For tape gateways: `iqn.1997-05.com.amazon:[GATEWAY_IP]-tapedrive-01`
+   For Tape Gateways: `iqn.1997-05.com.amazon:[GATEWAY_IP]-tapedrive-01`

    Your iSCSI qualified name \(IQN\) will be different than what is shown preceding, because IQN values are unique to an organization\.
 The name of the target is the name that you specified when you created the volume\.
-You can also find this target name in the **iSCSI Target Info** properties pane when you select a volume on the AWS Storage Gateway console\.
+You can also find this target name in the **iSCSI Target Info** properties pane when you select a volume on the Storage Gateway console\.

 1. To connect to a target, use the following command\.

    Note that you need to specify the correct *\[GATEWAY\_IP\]* and IQN in the connect command\.
 **Warning**
 For gateways that are deployed on an Amazon EC2 instance, accessing the gateway over a public internet connection is not supported\.
-The elastic IP address of the Amazon EC2 instance cannot be used as the target address\.
+The Elastic IP address of the Amazon EC2 instance cannot be used as the target address\.

    ```
    sudo /sbin/iscsiadm --mode node --targetname iqn.1997-05.com.amazon:[ISCSI_TARGET_NAME] --portal [GATEWAY_IP]:3260,1 --login